-Government Budget And The Economy Class 12 : 100 Questions with Answer including MCQ
+Government Budget And The Economy Class 12 Worksheet

 In the world of Class 12 economics, the topic of government budget and the economy holds significant weight.
 Understanding the government budget is not just important for students; it's also beneficial for parents and teachers.
 A government budget is essentially a financial plan that outlines the government's expenditures and revenues for a specific period, usually a fiscal year.
 If you're looking for Class 12 economics government budget and the economy notes, there are resources available that cover this topic in depth, offering valuable insights for students and educators alike.